Gentoo is (per default) always compiling the source. It supports binary packages that can make use of installing deb or rpm packages.

 With portage 2.2 a new feature is introduced.
 Multiple ebuilds can be emerged with a single command: emerge -av @kde

 Gui tools as kuroo show you easily what has been installed.
-However if the list is to big, then the command line tool equery files<packagename>
+However if the list is to big, then the command line tool equery files <packagename>

 in combination with grep can be used.
 If the package documentation speaks about some files that can not be found, then the files might be still on the computer but not installed.
-Go to /usr/portage/distfiles
+Go to /var/cache/distfiles

 and browse through the zipped package.